 Widevine L1: Everything You Need to Know About This Certification

-Hello friends, I hope you guys are doing great.
-In this post I will talk about Widevine L1 Security and why is this important for your device.
+Hello friends, In this post I will talk about Widevine L1 Security and why is this important for your device.
 We think much before buying a smartphone.
-Every month a new smartphone is launched if we talk about android which is currently dominating smartphone segment.
+Every month a new smartphone is launched if we talk about Android which is currently dominating smartphone segment.
 Sometimes, we even save money for months to buy a perfect smartphone for us.
 Every one of us who is planning to buy new smartphone is curious about new feature that may come in phone which is about to launch.
 At that time, it may disappoint anyone if they don’t even get chance to play HD content online just because of something important missing in their new smartphone.

 It was really shocking to see that earlier Oneplus 5T and now Xiaomi Poco F1 lacks Widevine L1 support which is necessary for HD streaming.
 It’s an obvious thing that nobody want to have a phone after spending INR 30k or more if they can’t even play HD content online.

 What is Widevine L1 Certification?

 Many premium services are protected by some means of management.
 Same way, HD streaming on different platforms are protected to avoid copying and illegal redistribution of HD video files.
 Although, Android OS is free to use but it requires acceptance to several certifications which secure the device and privacy.
 One of the certifications is for DRM (Digital Right Management).
 Streaming services like Netflix, Hulu, Amazon Prime Video and many others use Google’s Widevine DRM platform to make sure the devices are secure from piracy.

 You May Like: Important Things To Remember Before Buying A Smartphone